Hendrix-CS/csci235/index.md

 the ideas investigated in the just-completed unit.

-The first class day for each project will be a brainstorming session in which students devise topics, select project partners, and establish project goals.
+The first class day for each project will be a brainstorming session in which students devise topics, select project partners, establish project goals, and begin work on the project.
 The second class day will be a working session for the project.
-On the third class day, each group will give a presentation about their project.
+On the third class day, each group will give a presentation to the class about their project.

 ### Project Reports
 For each project, each student (even if part of a team) should submit an individual project